Skip to content

 Filters Example

-Only clean upwind sailing from the time range by selecting: “only upwind leg” + “remove maneuvers” + “vmg> fixed value a bit under usual VMG for the conditions.
-This leaves pure sailing and is possible to get the data for only those periods in a very quick way.
+You can isolate clean upwind sailing within a time range by selecting “only upwind leg” + “remove maneuvers” + “vmg >” with a fixed value slightly below the usual VMG for those conditions.
+This leaves only pure sailing and makes it quick to analyze just those periods.

 Filter Pure Upwind Dialog